Libya’s (Very) Profitable Business of War

 It’s probably no surprise that Libyan banks have also fallen into the hands of armed groups and their political allies and become another highly profitable criminal enterprise.
 The huge disparity in hard currency exchange rates between the official rate at banks and those on the black market, allows politicians and bank managers who can obtain dollars and letters of credits to sell them, pocketing the difference.
 Those profits, naturally, find their way into the wallets of their favored militia leaders.

-In just one example, the UN identified that a well-known Tripoli warlord, Haitham al-Tajuri, arranged a scheme using $20 million letter of credit from the Libyan Central Bank – purchased at the official rate of fifteen million Libyan Dinars and easily sold on the black market for $80 million Libyan Dinars.
+In just one example, the UN identified that a well-known Tripoli warlord, Haitham al-Tajuri, arranged a scheme using a $20 million letter of credit from the Libyan Central Bank – purchased at the official rate of fifteen million Libyan Dinars and easily sold on the black market for $80 million Libyan Dinars.
 According to knowledgeable sources in Tripoli, his business empire, which now includes healthcare and medical services, is one of the largest in Libya.

 Unfortunately, the corruption and crime is not limited to people robbing the government of money and resources.
 The government itself is stealing.